Disease is a big business. That’s the awful truth.

 True health requires getting out of the leaves and heading to the roots.
 It requires accepting the truth that the body was designed to feel amazing and when it doesn’t, there is a reason.
 It’s as simple as identifying and removing things that are keeping the body from thriving and replacing the things the body needs to perform optimally.

 This isn’t the way it’s done in conventional medicine.
-Your body isn’t deficient in a pharmaceutical drug, that’s for sure.
+Your body isn’t deficient in a pharmaceutical drug to cure a disease, that’s for sure.
 The first line of defense in conventional medicine is not prevention . . . it’s medication.